 Speaking of people-pleasers, I thought they were great before I believed in God.
 They had gentle dispositions, never became cross with anyone, everyone liked them, and they never offended anyone.
 I aspired to be this kind of person.
-It’s because since I was young, I was inundated through my education and by society with things like “Harmoniousness is a treasure, forbearance is a virtue,” “Though you see wrong, it’s best to say little,” and “Stay quiet for self-protection and seek only to escape blame,” “Never take anything too seriously,” “When ignorance is bliss, it is foolish to be wise,” and “Keeping silent on the merits of good friends makes for a long and good friendship.”
+It’s because since I was young, I was inundated through my education and by society with things like “Harmoniousness is a treasure; forbearance is brilliance,” “When you know something is wrong, it is better to say less,” “Sensible people are good at self-protection, seeking only to avoid making mistakes,” “Never take anything too seriously,” “When ignorance is bliss, it is foolish to be wise,” and “Keeping silent on the faults of good friends makes for a long and good friendship.”
 I took these ideas as my own words to live by.
 It didn’t matter if it was family and friends or just acquaintances, I didn’t offend anyone, and always went along with what others wanted.
 Everyone complimented me for being good with people and easy to get along with.
 I also felt that to survive in this dark, evil society takes forging good relationships with those around you, because that’s the only way to establish a place for yourself.
-It was only later, after I accepted Almighty God’s work of the last days, experienced the judgment and chastisement of God’s words, and understood some of the truth that I finally saw that these principles of survival are satanic philosophies, satanic poisons, and not principles people should hold.
-I saw that, living this way, I became more and more crooked, deceitful, selfish, and despicable, that I only lived out satanic dispositions, and had no proper human likeness.
+It was only later, after I accepted’s work of the last days, experienced the judgment and chastisement of , and understood some of the truth, that I finally saw that these principles of survival are satanic philosophies, satanic poisons, and not principles people should hold.
+I saw that living this way, I became more and more crooked, deceitful, selfish, and despicable, that I had no normal human likeness.
 I finally began to loathe myself, and I repented to God.

 In 2018, I was elected as a district leader.
 At first, I didn’t know much about all the church’s work.
 My partner, Sister Liu, had been doing this duty for over a year, and she understood the various facets of church work, so I asked her about any problems or difficulties I had, and she helped me a lot.
 Later, I heard Sister Liu mention several times that the leader of a church she was responsible for, Sister Zhang, had just been going through the motions in her duties for a while, not doing practical work, spouting platitudes and doctrines at meetings, and was arrogant, self-righteous, and refused to accept others’ suggestions or help.
 At the time, I thought all these things might be manifestations of a false leader who doesn’t do practical work, and since Sister Liu knew about it, I wondered why she didn’t make some changes and dismiss Sister Zhang.
 I wanted to say something to her, but it occurred to me that I had just started performing this duty and I didn’t know Sister Zhang very well.
 If I said something directly, Sister Liu might criticize me for being rash and not treating others lovingly.
 With this in mind, I shared my thoughts with Sister Liu indirectly, but she didn’t make much of it and asked me to help Sister Zhang from a place of love.
 I thought, “Sister Liu must know the principles for replacing leaders, so if I mention this again, won’t she think I’m saying she doesn’t do practical work?
 And she’ll definitely think I cause too many problems and I’m hard to get along with.
 If this causes conflict between us, how will we do our duties as partners in the future?”
 At that point, I decided not to say anything more.

-I later read more of God’s words: “In substance, God is faithful, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him” (“Three Admonitions” in The Word Appears in the Flesh).
+I later read more of God’s words: “In essence, God is faithful, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him” (“Three Admonitions” in The Word Appears in the Flesh).
 “That God asks for people to be honest proves that He truly loathes those who are deceitful, and that He does not like deceitful people.
 The fact that God does not like deceitful people means that He dislikes their actions, disposition, and motivations; that is, He does not like the way they do things.
-Therefore, if we are to please God, we must first change our actions and the way in which we exist” (“The Most Fundamental Practice of Being an Honest Person” in Records of Christ’s Talks).
+Therefore, if we are to please God, we must first change our actions and the way in which we exist” (“The Most Fundamental Practice of Being an Honest Person” in Records of Talks of Christ of the Last Days).
 “Once you have faith, when you come before God but are still living in the same old manner, is your belief in God meaningful?
 Is it of value?
 The goals and principles of your life and the way you live have not changed, and the only thing that places you above unbelievers is your acknowledgment of God.
 You seem to be following God, but your life disposition still has not changed one bit.
 In the end, you will not be saved.
-That being the case, is this not but an empty belief and an empty joy?” (“Only by Putting the Truth Into Practice Can You Cast off the Binds of a Corrupt Disposition” in Records of Christ’s Talks).
+That being the case, is this not but an empty belief and an empty joy?” (“Only by Putting the Truth Into Practice Can One Cast off the Shackles of a Corrupt Disposition” in Records of Talks of Christ of the Last Days).
 After reading God’s words, I saw that God is faithful in essence.
 God likes honest people and hates deceivers.
 When I lived by these satanic philosophies, my views on things and how I conducted myself didn’t change at all.
 I was just like the unbelievers.
-No matter how many years I believed in God that way, I would never gain the truth or full salvation.
-Only those who practice the truth, who are honest people, who have no deceit in their hearts, who have the courage to uphold the principles of the truth, who have a sense of justice, and who stand on God’s side in all things and are considerate of God’s will are the ones He loves, and who can be fully saved by Him!
+No matter how many years I believed in God that way, I would never gain the truth or salvation.
+Only those who practice the truth, who are honest people, who have no deceit in their hearts, who have the courage to uphold the principles of the truth, who have a sense of justice, and who stand on God’s side in all things and are considerate of God’s will are the ones He loves, and who can be saved by Him!
 After understanding what God requires, I prayed to God and swore an oath that I would repent, practice the truth, and be an honest person.